Hirsch, Edward. How to Read a Poem. Harcourt, New York, 1999. NF; 2/21.

 This poet wasn’t only working with words or ideas: the stakes couldn’t have been higher.
 And there is in the next line the horror of a German officer’s harsh comment “Der springt noch auf” (roughly translated: “Watch this guy break open”) a symbolic indifference set beside the terrible poetic pathos.
 We can choose to pay attention, or not to, to things that force us to confront our own fear and weakness.

-Obviously the emotional content of real poetry can be dreadful or joyous, sometimes both at the same time.
-Reading Hirsch I developed the idea that as I read poetry I should carry a certain alertness alongside my ordinary following of narrative (and conduct of life), mentally encouraging, not stopping, a change in myself when I sense my imagination leading where it wants to go.
+Obviously if I read it properly the emotional content of poetry can be dreadful or joyous, sometimes both at the same time.
+Reading Hirsch I developed the idea that as I read poetry I have to carry an alertness to having an inner feeling alongside my ordinary following of narrative (and conduct of life), mentally encouraging, not stopping, a change in myself when I sense my imagination leading where it wants to go.
+But for some reason when that happens I’m not like people I think of as winged eagles of the imagination who soar above the experience and can still see it (objectively?) for what it is.
+When I have that experience I usually start to cry.

 We activate the poem inside us by engaging it as deeply as possible, by bringing our lives to it, our associational memories, our past histories, our vocabularies, by letting its verbal music infiltrate our bodies, its ideas seep into our minds, by discovering its pattern emerging, by entering the echo chamber which is the history of poetry, and most of all, by listening and paying attention.
 Attentiveness is the natural prayer of the soul.

-So I understand a lazy approach to poetry has caused me to miss this important avenue to the art gallery experience.
+So I understand a lazy approach to poetry has caused me to miss this important way into the art gallery experience.
 No, it’s never too late.
 I’m already beginning to follow Hirsch’s advice, trying to teach myself poetic attentiveness.

 Highly recommended as an early stage in the cure for poem phobia.
 9.4/9.0